-a.
-DP1 verb DP2 AP. b.
-Sailor crushed his beer flat. (≈ cause the beer to become flat by crushing)
+(14) Sailor crushed his beer flat. (\approx cause the beer to become flat by crushing)

-Regarding the intransitive instances of the data under discussion, as previously illustrated by (6) and (9), and further illustrated by the additional examples below, I propose that they are cases of intransitive complex events of change of state, where the verbal root also merges as a modifier to $v{\text{BECOME}}$ .
-As is the case with transitive complex events, the verbal roots, while encoding a result state, also describe the manner with which a theme achieves a result state, denoted by a result phrase (e.g. The plane got into the tower by smashing).
+Regarding the intransitive instances of the data under discussion (e.g., The ceiling split open), I propose that they are cases of intransitive complex events of change of state, where the verbal root also merges as a modifier to v.
+As in transitive complex events, the verbal roots, while semantically encoding a result state, also describe the manner with which a theme achieves a result state, which is denoted by a result phrase (e.g., The ceiling became open by splitting).
+The little v head selects for one result predicate as its complement, either a path PP (15), describing a change of location, or for an aP, describing a change of state (16).
+The two possible structures are given below, with examples for each.